Mohammedirfaan1/credit-card-validator-with-database/README.md

 Credit validation with database.

-This project is about verifing  the credit card details and storing data in mongodb database.
+This is a Python program that allows you to validate credit card details and store them in a database.

+Prerequisites
+You will need Python 3.x and the following Packages and Tools :

+MongoDB Compass
+DotEnv
+Pymongo
+Pytest

+Usage
+You can use this program by running the main.py file.

+python main.py

 This picture shows the output of validation